jaswantjat/openrouter-key-aggregator/n8n-openai-node-guide.md

 3. **Handle Errors Gracefully**: Add error handling nodes to your workflow to handle potential API errors.

 4. **Test with Simple Prompts**: When troubleshooting, use simple prompts to isolate issues.

+## Technical Details

+The OpenRouter Key Aggregator has been updated to handle n8n's authentication patterns:

+1. **Case-Insensitive Header Checking**: Headers are now checked in a case-insensitive manner to handle variations in how n8n sends authentication headers
+2. **Multiple Authentication Methods**: Support for Bearer token, api-key, and openai-api-key headers to accommodate different n8n configurations
+3. **Path Handling**: Special handling for different base URL configurations, including when the base URL includes or excludes the `/v1` suffix
+4. **Error Formatting**: Error responses match OpenAI's format exactly to ensure proper error handling in n8n

 By following this guide, you should be able to successfully integrate the OpenRouter Key Aggregator with n8n's OpenAI node.